osmcode/osm-data-model-tools/doc/line-or-polygon.md

 # line-or-polygon

-This program looks at all the ways that are in an OSM file and tries to classify them as linear objects or area objects depending on the tags the way has.
+This program looks at all the ways in an OSM file and tries to classify the closed ways as linear objects or area objects depending on the tags.
 This is surprisingly complicated and there are several corner cases.

 ## Run